hoebbelsB/architect-poc/README.md

 This is a showcase project for a ddd macro architecture implemented with nx and angular.

-We have prepared three different approaches, each with different levels of abstraction.
+We have prepared two different approaches, each with different levels of abstraction.
 The level of abstraction is the main driver for _maintainability_, _DX_ and _code complexity_.

-## Abstract Approach

-### Key Advantages
+## Extended Layered Architecture

+### Design Decisions & Patterns

 Focus on maximum inversion of control, level of abstraction and constraints.

+* Separation of Concerns
+* Domain Driven Design
+* Layered Architecture
+* Adapter/Port Pattern

 ### Folder Structure and Constraints